sebasmonia/apex7tkl_lisp/README.md

 - claw-usb: you need to download it from the repo linked above.
 - cl-gd: it is available in Quicklisp, but there's a manual setup step, see https://edicl.github.io/cl-gd/#install
-- adopt (in Quicklisp)
+- UIOP
-- alexandria (in Quicklisp)
+- Alexandria

-After having all the code that needs manual setup in place that Quicklisp can find it, for example `~/common-lisp`:
+After having all the code that needs manual setup in a place that Quicklisp can find it, for example `~/common-lisp`:

 ```common-lisp
 (ql:quickload :apex7tkl)